certainlyakey/timber-boilerplate/README.md

 - ES2015-enabled modular JS.
 See below on how to use it;
 - SVG spriting.
 Put new SVG files to be found in the sprite to `<themename>/img/svg-sprite-source` folder, invoke them with the `image-svg-sprite.twig` partial;
 - Automated Modernizr build based on actually used features only;
-- custom fields registered in code for faster deploying to other environments.
+- custom fields registered in code for faster deployment to other environments.

 ## CSS architecture